Brentwood College School Logo

 Event Eligibility

-U19 JV - Your club/schools Second Tier Rowers and coxswains who are turning 18 the year of the regatta.
-Age restriction is waived for full time high school students.
-Full Lightweights crews and novices may also race in this category
+• U19 JV - Your club/school’s second tier rowers and coxswains who are turning 18 the year of the regatta.
+Age restriction is waived for full-time high school students.
+Crews that are fully lightweight or novice may also race in this category

-U15 - Your club/schools Second Tier Rowers and coxswains who are turning 14 the year of the regatta
+• U15 - Your club/school’s top tier rowers and coxswains who are turning 14 the year of the regatta

-Novice - Your club/schools Rowers and coxswains who began rowing in June before the current school year.
+• Novice - Your club/school rowers and coxswains who began rowing after the previous year’s national championship

-Lightweight - Your club/schools Rowers who weigh in at 63kg for women and 72.5kg for men.
-No averaging.
+• Lightweight - Your club/school’s rowers who weigh in at 63kg for women and 72.5kg for men.
+The weights are consistent with CSSRA regulations.
+Crew averaging will not be allowed.

 Accommodation

 On-campus accommodation booking is open.
 All details can be found on Regatta Central.
-Click here to: View accommodation information and book.
+Click here to directly book accommodation: Brentwood Accommodation.

-There are also many bed & breakfasts and motels situated close to the School or in Duncan.
-For more information please visit the Tourism Cowichan accommodation page.
+There are also many bed and breakfasts, and motels situated close to the School or located nearby in Duncan.
+For more information please visit: Tourism Cowichan Accommodation.

-Upon arrival, a member from each club/school must stop by the T. Gil Bunch Theatre building to check in, pick up their regatta package, security wristbands, and meal tickets.
+Upon arrival, a member from each club/school must stop by The Centre for Innovation and Learning (CIL) building to check in, pick up their regatta package, security wristbands, and meal tickets.
 Please refer to the regatta campus map.

 Weigh-Ins